dm6718/Massive-Spring-Pendulum/README.md

 # Massive-Spring-Pendulum
 Code that animates a spring pendulum system where the mass of the spring is taken into account.
 Motion is constrained to a plane, the spring is restricted to compressive deformation (does not bend), and damping is neglected.
-The Euler Lagrange method is used to derive the equations of motion and The Python SciPy ODE solver is used to numerically evaluate those equations.
+The Euler Lagrange method is used to derive the equations of motion and the Python SciPy ODE solver is used to numerically evaluate those equations.